WookieMonkeys/CSCI490-Lab_02/README.md

 Instructions for Inclass Lab 02:

+# SUBMISSION DETAILS
+* part 1 can be found on branch lab_part_1 !
+* part 2 is on master
+* they diverge at the start of part 2
 ## Start Lab
 Open Android Studio and create a basic project.
 Name the project whatever you like, **IntentDemo** is a good candidate.
 Choose **API of your choice**.
 Next choose just an **Empty Activity**.